 Johnny Forever May Be Out There Already.

-The Stones rode purple dinosaurs.
-The Fathers drafted the Constitution.
-But neither could count on making it past middle age — our middle age.
+The Stones had dinosaurs.
+The Fathers had quills.
+Neither had a shot at seventy.
+Neither could actually count on making it past our middle age, or thirty-some years.

-Even if they dodged the gauntlet of childhood — a deadly phase that wiped out 40% or more of every generation — their chances of reaching old age, our old age, weren’t great.
-Sixty was rare.
+Even if they dodged the gauntlet of childhood — a deadly phase that wiped out 40% or more of every generation before the age of 10 — their chances of reaching old age, our old age, say, seventy plus, weren’t great.
+In fact, sixty was rare.
 Seventy?
 Forget it.
 Practically a myth.

-Fast-forward to us.
-We’re far removed from the Flintstones and only a couple of centuries away from the Founding Fathers — yet we live roughly twice as long, with years to spare.
+Fast-forward a few centuries to us.
+We’re far removed from the Flintstones and only a couple of hundred years away from the Founding Fathers — yet we live roughly twice as long, with years to spare.

-And that’s thanks to science — which, by the way, may soon announce that somewhere out there, the first eternal human is already live and kicking.
+And that’s thanks to science.
+And, science, btw, may any minute now announce that somewhere out there, the first eternal human is already live and kicking.

 A Pseudo-Scientific Mathematical Conspiracy Theory

 Johnny Forever was born last Wednesday, right around noon.
 His official life expectancy?
-Seventy-something years — a full forty more than his closest genetic cousin, born July 4th, 1776.
+Seventy-some years — a full forty more than his lost genetic cousin born July 4th, 1776.

 Yoo-hoo!

-Buckle up, my friend.
-Johnny’s not even a week old, and he’s already eyeing his 105th birthday
+So, buckle up, because Johnny’s barely a week old and he’s already eyeing his 105th birthday.

 Wondering when’s that going to happen?
 For sure, sooner than you think.
-These days, one month in the lab outpaces a hundred Flintstone centuries of rock tools, cave art, and primitive grunting.
+One lab month today outruns a hundred Flintstone centuries of rocks, grunts, and cave doodles.

 Johnny Is Getting Old — Or Is He?